 - Make sure you are taking your medicines the right way

-See your diabetes doctor for an exam every 3 to 6 months.
-During this exam, your doctor should check your:
+See your diabetes provider every 3 to 6 months.
+During this visit, your provider should check your:

 - Blood pressure